Postgraduate Teaching Apprenticeship

 In order to be eligible for the Postgraduate Teaching Apprenticeship, you must have achieved the following minimum requirements before you can apply:

-- Have a degree awarded by a UK higher education provider or equivalent qualification verified by UK NARIC.
+- Have an undergraduate degree awarded by a UK higher education provider or equivalent qualification verified by UK NARIC.

 - Achieved a minimum of a grade C/4 or equivalent in GCSE English and mathematics.
 If you intend to train to teach primary pupils aged five to 11, you should also have a minimum of grade C/4 in GCSE science.